Empagliflozin/linagliptin/metformin (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you have kidney disease, liver disease, heart disease, heart failure, vitamin B12 deficiency, high cholesterol, or a history of pancreas problems, genital yeast or urinary tract infections, or alcohol abuse.
+- Tell your doctor if you have kidney disease, liver disease, heart disease, heart failure, vitamin B12 deficiency, or a history of pancreas problems, genital yeast or urinary tract infections, or alcohol abuse.

 - This medicine may cause the following problems: